SakshamSharma2005/satyasetu-chatbot/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide - Docker Build Method
+# Railway Deployment Guide - Nixpacks Build Method

-This guide will help you deploy the Satyasetu Chatbot to Railway using the Docker build method.
+This guide will help you deploy the Satyasetu Chatbot to Railway using Nixpacks (Railway's default build method).

 ## Prerequisites